neotamoe/thirtyDayGrowthChallenge/march2020changelog.md

     - Other tech topics TBD

 ---
+#### Friday, March 27 - day 26
+- Exercise - over 10,000 steps; no run day
+- Code - style changes; add spinner to signup component for use on submit
 #### Thursday, March 26 - day 25
 - Exercise - 4 miles
 - Code - style changes to Post and SignUp components